Aditikhasnis/TourBuddy/README.md

 https://github.com/Aditikhasnis/TourBuddy/assets/110238534/96f9fe89-7172-4315-bd9c-2abcf557b76f
 ## 🛠 Skills
-Java Spring Boot libraries , HTML, CSS, java
+Java Spring Boot libraries, HTML, CSS, java

 ## Libraries and Dependencies:

-- Basically the model would interact with the database which in this case is the repository where you can run your sql query and perform actions related to backend (You need to have tables schemas  created in the back-end )
+- Basically, the model would interact with the database which in this case is the repository where you can run your sql query and perform actions related to backend (You need to have tables schemas  created in the back-end )
-- Controller interacts with both view and model specificaly the repository the @GetMapping takes in the .html page as an attribute and renders the specific page
+- Controller interacts with both view and model specifically the repository the @GetMapping takes in the .html page as an attribute and renders the specific page

 Mysql Connectivity
 - import java.sql.Connection;